Anyone familiar with WordPress will be no stranger to updates.

-- Major updates are when new features are rolled out.
-Usually, two to three times per year.
+- Major updates are when new features are rolled out—usually two to three times yearly.

 - Minor updates are security enhancements.
 These are rolled out as needed.

-- PHP updates to the hosting server that the WordPress software runs on will have to be updated every three years, at least.
+- PHP updates to the WordPress software’s hosting server will have to be updated every three years, at least.

-Knowing the above, when you log into your WordPress website now and see that an update is available, you will be able to see what type of update it is (minor or major) and make a better-informed decision of whether it is a wise move to press update now, or test it first on a staging site if it is a major update.
+Knowing the above, when you log into your WordPress website now and see that an update is available, you will be able to see what type of update it is (minor or major) and make a better-informed decision about whether it is a wise move to press update now or test it first on a staging site if it is a major update.

-Same if you fancy trying out a plugin or theme that has not been updated in 5+ years.
-It would be best to move on and find a more recently updated plugin that has better security and be more likely to work on your site.
+It’s the same if you fancy trying out a plugin or theme that has not been updated in 5+ years.
+It would be best to move on and find a more recently updated plugin with better security that is more likely to work on your site.

 Hey guys!
 It’s me, Marcel, aka Maschi.
 On MaschiTuts, it’s all about tutorials!
 No matter the topic of the article, the goal always remains the same: Providing you guys with the most in-depth and helpful tutorials!